Education in The Gambia

 It is in a small village where the people live a subsistence life only making the four hour trek to the nearest shop if necessary.
 The head teacher is Mr Manneh, there are 6 teachers and 111 pupils.
 Everyone was very welcoming and the environment was clean.

 BEA took over completion of the school kitchen at Sukuta, which had been started and left unfinished some years previously.
-It was in use by our last visit in 2020
+This has been in use for five years now.

 SPONSOR | SUPPORT | DONATE